 Did you know?

-When you invest in United Way of Lake County, you empower adults and families in Lake County to move from surviving to thriving - creating a better community for all!
-Will you help us change the odds for our Lake County friends and neighbors in need?
+When you invest in United Way of Lake County, you empower adults and families in Lake County to move from surviving to thriving - creating a better community for all.
+Funds raised in Lake County, stay in Lake County, helping our own local friends and neighbors in need.

 All United Ways are independently operated and governed.
 This allows us to best serve the communities we work within.
 In our case, this is Lake County, Ohio.
 As such, we are solely dependent upon local gifts.
 Please consider making one today!